doubleppereira/libertad/README.md

 - The `@injectProps` decorator can be used to inject props mapped from the Redux state.
 - The `@injectActions` decorator can be used to inject actions creators after binding them to dispatch.
 - The `@pInject` decorator can be used to inject any other kind of dependency.
+- The `@pInjectNamed` decorator can be used to inject any other kind of dependency with "name" metadata.
+- The `@pInjectTagged` decorator can be used to inject any other kind of dependency with custom metadata.
+- The `@pMultiInject` decorator can be used to multi-inject any other kind of dependency (with multiple bindings).
+-
 You can apply these decorators to properties in your components:

 ```ts